 Legend has it that the Tohono O'odham believe that certain elders know of the Esmeralda Mine's location.
 The story of the back and forth of treasure at the San Xavier del Bac Mission is common knowledge among the tribe.
-The tale also has the prospect for a good ending because at some time, God will find it fitting to display the entire Lost Church Treasure of the Esmeralda Mine.
+The tale also has the prospect of a good ending because, at some time, God will find it fitting to display the entire Lost Church Treasure of the Esmeralda Mine.

 A Side Note